TritonDataCenter/java-manta/USAGE.md

     When set to true, the client calculates a MD5 checksum of the file being uploaded to Manta and then checks it against the result returned by Manta.
 * `manta.timeout` ( **MANTA_TIMEOUT**)
-    The number of milliseconds to wait after a request was made to Manta before failing.
+    The number of milliseconds to wait until giving up when trying to make a new connection to Manta.
 * `manta.retries` ( **MANTA_HTTP_RETRIES**)
     The number of times to retry failed HTTP requests.
 Setting this value to zero disables retries completely.
 * `manta.max_connections` ( **MANTA_MAX_CONNS**)